-35 Awesome Mother's Day Activity Ideas You Can Still Pull Off While Social Distancing
+40 Awesome Mother's Day Activity Ideas You Can Even Pull Off Last Minute

-Limited access doesn’t mean Mother’s Day has to be a snooze-fest, however.
-Surprise your favorite lady with one of these out-of-the-box Mother’s Day activity ideas instead.
-There are plenty to choose from, whether you’re looking for something to do after that Mother’s Day brunch or looking for something to complement that Mother’s Day gift set you got her.
+There are plenty to choose from, whether you’re looking for something to do after that Mother’s Day brunch in your backyard or searching for something to complement that Mother’s Day gift you got her.
 For the moms who love the Great Outdoors, why not do some gardening or hiking together?
-Or if your mom is more of a homebody, there are a ton of virtual activities she can get into from the comfort of her couch—from virtual wine tasting to touring an art gallery.
-(And here's another great idea: send this list to your partner and have them treat you.)
+Or if your mom is more of a homebody, there are a ton of things she can get into in the comfort of her own home—from painting to taking a cooking class.
+(And here's another great idea: send this list to your partner…you know, just in case they need some ideas.)

 2. THROW A MOVIE NIGHT EXTRAVAGANZA

-Your local cinema may be closed right now so bring the movie magic home to you.
-A lot of film studios are releasing their roster of flicks to rent earlier than expected so the selection has never been better.
+A lot of film studios are still releasing their roster of flicks to rent earlier than expected, so why not bring that movie magic into your home?
 Or pick one of these heartwarming movies that celebrates parenthood.
 Heck, you could even make it a double-feature.
 Just make sure to let mom choose the films and the snacks.

 3. GIVE HER A MANI-PEDI

 There’s nothing like a little pampering to encourage mother-daughter bonding.
 Here's how to give her the best at-home pedicure plus the secret to shaping your nails.
 If you know that manicuring is just not your best talent, then by all means, head to your nearest nail salon and let the pros handle it.

 Here are some DIY face masks you can make, using things you already have at home.
 However, if you want to give mom a deep, pore cleansing facial, then a day at the spa is definitely the way to go.